 What To Do After a Texting and Driving Auto Accident

 If you’ve been involved in an auto accident that was caused by a driver who was texting and driving, and therefore distracted, then you can file a claim for compensation with their auto insurance policy.
 Further, that driver will likely face legal consequences.
 Yet, it can be difficult to prove that someone was actually texting and driving.
 It is possible to get their phone records or view the data on their phones or their social media accounts.
 If you or someone else saw them texting, then testimony to that effect could help.
 If the person is caught with their phone in their hand, especially open to a text message, then this could make a major difference in proving your claim.
-Contact the Elrod Pope Law Firm to learn more.
+Contact the Elrod Pope Accident & Injury Attorneys to learn more.